A Place for Mom

 Distance, busy schedules, and health concerns can make visiting difficult.
 For those times when an in-person visit isn’t possible, consider staying in touch with distanced and virtual options.
 This will reinforce how important your loved one is to you and let them know you’re thinking of them.

-• Handwritten letters or drawings from grandchildren
+• Handwritten letters

 • Emails or text messages

 Each senior living community has their own protocols and rules for keeping residents safe and healthy.
 Try to balance the importance of visiting your senior loved one with any health concerns.
 If you’re unwell, consider rescheduling your visit.
-Some communities may ask you to take precautions while you’re there, such as wearing a mask or taking a Covid-19 test before your visit.
+Some communities may ask you to take precautions while you’re there, such as wearing a mask or taking a COVID-19 test before your visit.

 Talk with a Senior Living Advisor